davidmarble/pywin/README.md

 # pywin
-**pywin** is a lightweight version of the [py.exe windows launcher available in python 3.3](http://docs.python.org/3/using/windows.html#launcher).
-It supports several [PEP 397](http://www.python.org/dev/peps/pep-0397/) command line conventions and hash bang #! python version headers in source files.
-While pywin lacks some of py.exe's features, it has a few extras of its own.
+**pywin** is a lightweight version of the [py.exe windows launcher available in python 3.3](http://docs.python.org/3/using/windows.html#launcher) that works for Python 2.5-3.3.
+It's written primarily with basic Windows batch scripts and a helper shell script for MSYS/MINGW support.
+It supports several useful features defined in [PEP 397](http://www.python.org/dev/peps/pep-0397/), such as command line conventions and hash bang #! python version headers in source files.
+While pywin lacks some of py.exe's features, it has the basics and a few extras of its own.

 ## Requirements
 * Windows >= XP for command prompt support
 * Windows >= Vista for MSYS/MINGW support
-* At least one version of python installed (though it's not useful without more)
+* At least one installation of python 2.5 up to 3.3 (though it's not useful without at least two)
-* easy_install, pip, or a desire to install from source
+* easy_install, pip, or git

 ## Installation